nutsdb/nutsdb/README.md

 ### Using key/value pairs

-To save a key/value pair, use the `tx.Put` method:
+To save a key/value pair to a bucket, use the `tx.Put` method:

 ```golang